 - As of July 25, 2020, residents arriving from the following high-risk areas Bangladesh, India, Indonesia, Nepal, Pakistan, the Philippines and South Africa, United States and Kazakhstan will need to obtain a negative test result before embarking on a flight to Hong Kong.
 They will also have to arrange, at their own expense, hotel accommodation for the compulsory 14-day quarantine on arrival in the city.

 - All arriving passengers will undergo temperature screening and Covid-19 testing at the airport.
-The test, which involves providing a saliva sample, is conducted at the Asia World Expo Building.
-You will get directions and assistance when leaving the baggage claim area.
+The test, which involves providing a saliva sample, is conducted at the Temporary Specimen Collection Centre (TSCC) which has been relocated from Asia World Expo Building back to the restricted area at the airport.
 Passengers wait onsite for the results.
 If arriving after hours, you will be transferred to a Holding Centre at the Regal Oriental Hotel where you stay overnight and receive the results the next day.

 - There is a 14-day compulsory quarantine for all arriving passengers which will be at home or at a Quarantine Centre.
 The currently operating quarantine centres are Chun Yeung Estate in Fo Tan and JPC Permanent Activity Centre and Integrated Youth Training Camp in Pat Heung, Yuen Long, Chai Wan Lei Yue Mun Park and Holiday Village and Sai Kung Outdoor Recreation Centre.
 Travellers from overseas are allowed to stay in a hotel for quarantine, proof of booking is necessary.
 More on Hong Kong International Airport quarantine procedures here.